yuyosa/CP3407/iteration_1.md

    # Task:In the "Contact Me" section of the webpage, users can enter their contact information and residential address.
 There are also multiple cleaning methods for users to choose from.
    # Label: TODO

-2. [BookNest-web Platform for Library Book management].Priority: high, 2days
+2. [BookNest-web Platform for Cleaning Management].Priority: high, 2days
-   # Task:In the "Book Management" section of the webpage, librarians can enter book metadata (title, author, ISBN, etc.) and manage stock quantities.
-There are also multiple transaction operations (borrow, return, track history) for librarians to process.
+   # Task:In the "Cleaning Management" section of the webpage, cleaners/administrators can enter cleaning service details (service type, duration, pricing, etc.) and manage service availability.
+There are also multiple service operations (schedule cleaning, update service status, track service history) for cleaners/administrators to process.
    # Label: TODO

 3. [Book a Same-Day Cleaning Service].Priority:high, 2days